rust-lang/project-ffi-unwind/faq.md

 ### How does cross-language unwinding differ from cross-language `setjmp`/`longjmp`?

-- `setjmp`/`longjmp` across Rust frames is currently guaranteed to have well defined behavior as long as those frames do not contain destructors.
+- `setjmp`/`longjmp` across Rust frames is currently intended to have well defined behavior as long as those frames do not contain destructors, although we don't have any documentation to that effect.
-  When crossing frames that do contain deestructors, the  behavior of `longjmp` is undefined; conversely, a primary goal of defining cross-language unwinding behavior is to support crossing frames with destructors.
+- When crossing frames that do contain destructors, the behavior of `longjmp` is undefined behavior; conversely, a primary goal of defining cross-language unwinding behavior is to support crossing frames with destructors.
 - Rust does not have a concept of `Copy` for stack-frames, which would permit the compiler to check that `longjmp` may safely traverse those frames.
 Such a language feature [may be added in the future][centril-effects], but although